emmadema/api-testing/README.md

 	});
 -->

 Woo hoo, we're failing again!
-But why, if I `console.log(body)` it definitely looks like there's a title.
+But why?
+If I `console.log(body)` it definitely looks like there's a title.
 What's going wrong?

 > **Hint:** What data type is the response?